代写Midterm Group 1调试Haskell程序

 1.5.5 (e) (Challenge: 3 bonus points) The colonists are considering adding lettuce to the farm.

 Lettuce requires a14 acres and would produce p4 dollars per ton in profit.
-For what value U would it be protable to produce and sell lettuce if it required less than U gallons of
+For what value U would it be profitable to produce and sell lettuce if it required less than U gallons of

 water to irrigate the lettuce crop?